My daughter-in-law had an interview with the Tullahoma Board of Education.

 After visiting the museum, we watched a short film by Jack Daniel about some independent spirits calling Lynchburg home.

-We were taken on a tour of the distillery process along with a group of others.
+We were taken on a group tour of the distillery process.

-We visited the barrel warehouses, stills, and spring and bottle plants.
+We visited the barrel warehouses, stills, spring, and bottle plants.

 We saw the iron safe that killed Jack.

-One morning, Jack could not remember the combination to his safe, kicked it, got gangue green, and later died.
+One morning, Jack could not remember the combination to his safe, kicked it, got gangrene, and later died.

 Several whiskey labels are distilled here: Old No. 7, Gentleman Jack, Tennessee Honey, Tennessee Fire, Green Label, Silver Select, Winter Jack, and No. 27 Gold.

-Our guide, a long-time Distillery member, looked much like Jack Daniels but in a much larger version.
+Our guide, a longtime Distillery member, resembled Jack Daniel's, but in a much larger form.

-We thanked him and walked back through the visitor's center, through the front door of our car, and down the road home.
+We thanked him, walked back through the visitor's center, went through the front door of our car, and headed home.

 No comments: